Installation Guide

 - For Linux: Follow the instructions on the Linux installation page.

-- In the "Add modules" window, select the correct modules:
+- In the "Add modules" window that appears during the installation, select the following modules:

 - Under "Dev Tools", select Microsoft Visual Studio or another supported IDE that works on your platform